Betraying the Martyrs: History

 The release of the video brought attention to the fact that Mark Mironov, BTM's drummer since 2012, sadly had been replaced.
 Welcoming Boris Le Gal to take his place, the band released the following statement on their official website: "As some of you may have noticed, our adored drummer and friend Mark Mironov is no longer a present part of the BTM line-up; this comes as a result of on-going VISA issues with Mark being a citizen of Russia.
 The increased difficulties became a heavy weight on the band, both in terms of consistency, and financially too."

 After touring and promoting "The Great Disillusion", the band released a second single on 13 November, "Won't Back Down", with lyrics taking a stance against the rise of terrorist attacks in France and around the world: "One year after the terrible Paris attacks, let us remember who we are, and what we stand for, lest we forget."
 A third single was released on 30 November, "Lost for Words", featuring a symphonic background and a more prominent clean refrain from Victor Guillet.
 The Resilient was released on 27 January 2017.

 In September, Sumerian Records released the band's cover of the Avenged Sevenfold song "Bat Country" from Metal Hammer magazine's tribute album Hail to the Kings – A Tribute to Avenged Sevenfold from earlier that year.
 Later that month, the band announced that lead guitarist Lucas D'Angelo was leaving the band citing musical differences and an increased interest in the production side of music.
 In the same statement the band announced that their new guitarist would be Stevees Hostin and that he had performed in their Avenged Sevenfold cover.
 The band returned to the studio to begin work on their next album.

-On 2 April 2021, Matts announced that he left Betraying the Martyrs, launching his new band at the same time, TEN56.
+On 2 April 2021, Matts announced that he left Betraying the Martyrs, launching his new band at the same time, ten56.
 In an interview with Wall of Sound, Matts explained his departure was because "I've been wanting to sing about gross shit and just go all out crazy on it for so long.
 But obviously, I can't just come to the band and change the whole formula."
 On 14 October 2021, Betraying the Martyrs introduced their new singer Rui Martins on the release of their new single and its music video, "Black Hole".
 The band also announced the signing with German label Out of Line Music.
 In May 2022, the band announced their new EP, Silver Lining, would be released on 24 June.

+On 4 October 2023, the band announced they had disbanded due to the "world's economical situation" and "rising cost of touring".
+They released two final singles, "Irae" and "The Veil", with a music video made for both tracks.